ryansniu/spotify-tier-list-maker/README.md

 # Spotify Tier List Maker
-Simple React webpage that lets users create a tierlist of Spotify songs, artists, and albums.
+Create a tierlist of Spotify songs, artists, and albums with this webapp I made.
+No account required :)